pLabarta/dcrwebcomic/04 - Proof-of-Stakey/scripts/dcr_comic_4_script_en.md

 Title: Proof-of-Stake(y)

 Decred mixes Proof-of-Stake voting and Proof-of-Work mining.
-This combination tightens the security and puts gives holders the tools to lead.
+This combination tightens the security and gives holders the tools to lead.